Launch Plan: 2020 and 2025

 Launched January 17, 2016

 Jason-3 is the fourth mission in U.S.-European series of satellite missions that measure the height of the ocean surface.
-The mission will extend the time series of ocean surface topography measurements (the hills and valleys of the ocean surface) begun by the TOPEX/Poseidon satellite mission in 1992.
+The mission is extending the time series of ocean surface topography measurements (the hills and valleys of the ocean surface) begun by the TOPEX/Poseidon satellite mission in 1992.
 These measurements provide scientists with critical information about circulation patterns in the ocean and about both global and regional changes in sea level and the climate implications of a warming world.

 OSTM/Jason-2 – The Ocean Surface Topography Mission on the Jason-2 satellite, was a follow-on to Jason-1.
 It took oceanographic studies of sea surface height into an operational mode for continued climate forecasting research and science and industrial applications.

 Jason-1 continued the task of providing the important oceanographic data time-series originated by TOPEX/Poseidon, carrying updated versions of the same instruments.
 It flew in tandem with TOPEX/Poseidon for 5 years.
-(See the Tandem Mission Flash animation for more details).

 The agreement in 1987 between CNES and NASA to join resources and expertise on the TOPEX/Poseidon project culminated 20 years of development into using a spaceborne radar altimeter to measure ocean-surface topography.